cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 practice.
 The Nix code it outputs is very similar to what you'd write by hand[^typeclasses].

 [^typeclasses]: Well, other than type classes and pattern matching.
-Both of these can
+Both of
-    be a little verbose and hard to decipher in the output Nix code.
+    these can be a little verbose in the output Nix code.
+They can be a hard to decipher the first time you see them.

 With the PureNix compiler mostly finished, the next step was to port some PureScript standard libraries over to be used with PureNix.